kamchailo/reinkan-562/README.txt

 # reinkan-562

-Project 1 : Deferred Shading
+Project 2 : Moment Shadow Map
 By Kamchai Loketkrawee

 To run: